SWITCH INDICATIONS

 *20.4 months median follow-up.2

-KRYSTAL-1 evaluated KRAZATI + cetuximab in patients with locally advanced or metastatic KRAS G12C–mutated CRC previously received therapy with fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy, a VEGF inhibitor if eligible, and an ECOG PS of 0 or 1.
+KRYSTAL-1 evaluated KRAZATI + cetuximab in patients with locally advanced or metastatic KRAS G12C–mutated CRC who have previously received therapy with fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy, a VEGF inhibitor if eligible, and an ECOG PS of 0 or 1.1,2

 At primary analysis (n=94; median follow-up 11.9 months): ORR: 34% (95% CI: 25–45); mDOR: 5.8 months (95% CI: 4.2–7.6).
 Serious ARs occurred in 30% of patients who received adagrasib in combination with cetuximab.
 The most common serious adverse reactions (≥2%) were pneumonia (4.3%), pleural effusion, pyrexia, acute kidney injury, dehydration, and small intestinal obstruction (2.1% each).1 At a longer-term analysis (median follow-up 20.4 months): ORR: 34% (95% CI: 25–45); mDOR: 5.8 months (95% CI: 4.2–8.5), with no new safety signals observed.2